What to do in Paris off the beaten track?

 -

-At that moment, the water, the lines and the bridges regain control.
+At that moment, the water, the lines, and the bridges take over again.

 Paris is not just Haussmannian.